Could common myths about addiction be keeping you or someone you love from getting the treatment and support needed to recover?

 While addiction is not a choice, recovery is and, to stay sober, one needs to actively choose sobriety every day.

-You can’t be an addict if you hold down a job
+Myth 8: You can’t be an addict if you hold down a job

 Many high-functioning addicts don’t fit with the stereotypes in society of what an addict or alcoholic looks like.
-A person can be diagnosed with addiction even if they still have their material possessions, are still married are still employed etc.
+A person can be diagnosed with addiction even if they still have their material possessions, are still married, are still employed etc.

 It is a dangerous misconception to think addicts need to look visibly broken or have completely dysfunctional lives.
 Many people wait until it’s too late to try to get sober simply because they use the fact that they still have a semblance of a normal life as an excuse to keep them in denial of their addiction.

-Rehab is a cure
+Myth 9: Rehab is a cure

 Many people need treatment for their addiction or alcoholism and, put simply, rehab works.
 But there is a belief that when a person completes treatment, they should be cured.

-Life in recovery is worry-free and always great
+Myth 10: Life in recovery is worry-free and always great

 There is often the belief that once you put the drugs and alcohol down, all your problems will be solved and you will live an enchanted life.
 This delusional thinking can be tempting because of the horror and terror one often faces in active addiction.
 It can therefore comfort a person to think that sobriety will be free of conflict and anxiety.